Mesh44/OKE-LAB/OKE-LAB/1-verify-weblogic-application/verify.md

 ## Introduction

-This workshop uses the **WebLogic Operator** Demo app- a simple JSP-based WebLogic application you created in the prerequisite [**Migrating WebLogic Server to Kubernetes on OCI**](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/workshop-attendee-2?p210_workshop_id=567&p210_type=2&session=102696148940850) workshop.
-Verify the WebLogic Operator application is running and ready.
+This workshop uses the **WebLogic Operator** Demo app which is a simple JSP-based WebLogic application you created in the prerequisite [**Migrating WebLogic Server to Kubernetes on OCI**](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/workshop-attendee-2?p210_workshop_id=567&p210_type=2&session=102696148940850) workshop.
+In this Lab you will verify the WebLogic Operator application is running and ready.

-Estimated time: 5 minutes
+#### Estimated time: 5 minutes

 #### Objectives

-*   Ensure the WebLogic Operator Demo application is running
+*   Ensure the WebLogic Operator Demo application is running.